Zheng Dalun: Club career

 Zheng started his professional football career in 2011 when he was loaned to Shanghai Zobon's squad for the 2011 China League Two campaign.
-He joined Chinese Super League's newcomer Shanghai Dongya in 2013.
+He returned to his parent club Shanghai Dongya who were recently promoted to the Chinese Super League in 2013.
 On 21 May 2013, he made his debut for Shanghai Dongya in the third round of 2013 Chinese FA Cup which Shanghai Dongya played against Chongqing Lifan.
 Zheng missed his penalty in the first round of the penalty shootout, however, Shanghai eventually beat Chongqing 6–5 and advanced to the next round.
 On 27 September 2013, he made his Super League debut in a 6–1 home victory against Qingdao Jonoon, coming on as a substitute for Luis Cabezas in the 80th minute.
 He scored his first goal for Shanghai East Asia 5 minutes later in the match.

 On 9 July 2015, Zheng was loaned to China League One side Tianjin Songjiang until 31 December 2015.
 He made a permanent transfer to Tianjin Quanjian on 11 February 2016 after Quanjian Nature Medicine took over the club.
+He would be an integral member of the team that won the 2016 China League One division title.
+With significant investment from the owners Tianjin would go on to qualify for the 2018 AFC Champions League.
+Unfortunately the club was dissolved at the end of the 2019 Chinese Super League season due the owners financial irregularities.
+On 24 February 2020 he would join fellow top tier club Shenzhen.
+He would make his debut in a league game on 26 July 2020 against Guangzhou R&F in a 3-0 victory.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 December 2022.